 All three Georgian PSCs require an abandonment reserve fund to be set up to cover the cost of future abandonment and site restoration.
 The value of this fund shall be based upon the contractor's estimated abandonment and site restoration costs, determined in accordance with international oilfield practice, and is subject to approval by the Iberia Coordination Committee.
-As of December 31, 2015, no wells have been drilled and no facilities constructed therefore the requirement for a fund to be set up in 2015 was not necessary.
+As of December 31, 2016, no wells have been drilled and no facilities constructed therefore there has been no requirement for a fund to be set up to date.